AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ### Color Range

-When color scale is used you can add color range element to make chart more readable.
+When color scale is used, you can add the color range element to make chart more readable.
 It is created with the {api:anychart.charts.Surface#colorRange}colorRange(){api} method:

 ```
 // enable and configure color range